channingwalton/qanda/README.md

   * inter question validation, eg
     * current address does not match the address you gave on your identity document
     * You haven't given at least 3 years address history
-  * essentially an arbitrarily complex expression for a question using its current answer _and_ any other answer provided to far
+  * essentially an arbitrarily complex expression for a question using its current answer _and_ any other answer provided so far

 ## Oh, and one more thing …